AP0827/VisiTUN-/README.md

 ## 🔍 How It Works

-sender.py reads raw IP packets from tun0, encrypts them using an AES key derived from facial features, and sends them over UDP. receiver.py listens on UDP, decrypts the packets using the same facial key, and injects them into tun1.
+- sender.py reads raw IP packets from tun0
+- encrypts them using an AES key derived from facial features
+- sends them over UDP

+- receiver.py listens on UDP
+- decrypts the packets using the same/live facial key
+- injects them into tun1.

 You can use Scapy or applications to generate actual IP traffic for the sender to encrypt.

 ## ⚠️ Notes